ZoomPhant/zoomphant.github.io/docs/concepts/dashboards/index.md

    ![img_7.png](img_7.png)

-## Understanding Widgets in Zoomphant Dashboards
+## Understanding Widgets in ZoomPhant Dashboards

-Widgets are the building blocks of dashboards in Zoomphant, allowing users to visualize and analyze monitoring data in various formats.
-Zoomphant offers a wide range of widgets, including:
+Widgets are the building blocks of dashboards in ZoomPhant, allowing users to visualize and analyze monitoring data in various formats.
+ZoomPhant offers a wide range of widgets, including:
 When you are in a custom dashboard, you can add widgets to the dashboard by clicking on the "Add Widget" icon.
 ![img_8.png](img_8.png)
 All the widgets contain two configuration tabs: